O1dMate/smb-capture/README.md

 # What is this?
 Simple, lightweight modules for capturing the hash from an SMB connection.
-Not an SMB server, for purposes such as pen-testing where only the NetNTLMv2 hash is required.
+For purposes such as pen-testing where only the NetNTLMv2 hash is required.
+This is not a full on SMB server, it stops communicating after capturing the hash.

 <br>